Quick Sale Property firms: what to watch for

 Do not do this until you’ve considered all your other options, which could help you to keep your home (if you don’t want to sell) or possibly help you to sell at a better price.
 Your other options include:

 - Seeking advice on managing your debt problems.
-The Money Advice Service (moneyadviceservice.org.uk) has produced a number of free guides for people with financial problems and have a helpline which may be able to help.
+The government’s Money Helper site has produced a number of free guides for people with financial problems and have a helpline.

 - Negotiation with your mortgage lender.
 If you are thinking of selling because you are finding it difficult to keep up payments on your mortgage, always talk to your lender first.
 The lender should provide as much assistance as possible and consider what options might help you given your circumstances.
 Lenders can also agree to stop or delay repossession proceedings.